How Do I Get to Little Corn Island?

 And once you’re through security, there’s a snack bar inside the waiting area, with a variety of snack foods, soda, beer, and liquor.

-Listen for your flight to be called, and proceed through the single gate exit.
+Listen for your flight or name to be called, and proceed through the single gate exit.
 Your flight is about 80 minutes from take-off to landing on Big Corn.. enjoy the view as you glide by lakes, rivers, and volcanoes.

 WHEN YOU ARRIVE ON BIG CORN:

 Collect your luggage, and catch a taxi right outside the terminal door to the municipal dock.
-The cost is 30 cordobas (about $1us per person).
-This is the place to catch the passenger boat (“Panga”) to Little Corn.
+The taxi is 30 cordobas (about $1us per person).

 THE PANGA FROM BIG CORN TO LITTLE CORN:

 At the dock/wharf there is a pavilion on the right after you enter the gate where they sell tickets for the ride.
 No reservations are required, you just need to sign up and buy your ticket.
-It costs $10.
+It costs $10us.
 US dollar$ and Cordobas accepted.

 The daily public pangas leave at the following times: